 Assets, that’s the name of the game folks.

-Acquiring as many valuables as we can possibly lay our hands on, that’s what its all about.
-Obtaining anything of value like goods, property, or any kind of treasure.
+Acquiring as many valuables as we can possibly lay our hands on, that’s what it’s all about.
+Obtaining anything of value like goods, property, all kinds of treasure.

 If there’s something we can stake the cash equivalent to—count us in.
 If old man Midas wants it—we want it too.
 Capital?
 You bet!

-I know what you’re thinking, you’re thinking; Paul, hasn’t the time where cavemen could afford such treasures long since gone the way of the Dodo—or to the top one percent in the 2018 tax cut?
+I know what you’re thinking, you’re thinking; Paul, hasn’t the time of cavemen who could afford such treasures long since gone the way of the Dodo—or to the top one percent in the 2018 tax cut?

-Wait a tic.
-Any of you happen to know where I could lay my hands on an extinct Dodo?
+Wait a tic — while we’re on the subject — I don’t suppose any of you happen to know where I could lay my hands on an extinct Dodo, do you?
 Talk about a golden goose!

-Oh yeah.
-“THEY” have been known to claim, “All that glitters is not gold.”
+Oh yeah, THEY.
+Now THEY have been known to make the claim “All that glitters is not gold.”